 Why Calcium is CriticalWhen puppies are born normal but dead, it's emotionally draining and frustrating.
 Managing mom's labor better is the best solution to avoid this from happening again.
 Since dead puppies don't stretch when they are pushed on, they are very hard for mom to birth.
 In many cases, the next puppy in line may also die because of lack of oxygen.
-The solution here is to get three to four doses of calcium, such as Breeders' Edge Oral Cal Plus, in mom before the first puppy is born.
-One cc per 20 pounds is a good guideline to follow.
+The solution here is to get three to four doses of calcium, such as Breeder's Edge Oral Cal Plus, in mom before the first puppy is born.
 Our goal is to have whelping over and done in under nine hours.
 When labor is faster, moms mother better because they aren't as tired.

 Prevent Milking IssuesIf there is very little or no milk at birth, this can be a major issue in the first five days and can lead to puppy loss.
 You want puppies that are chubby and content and if they aren't or if you are good at bottle feeding, you need to help mom manage lactation.
 Your goal is dripping milk when she is done whelping.
 Mom's milk is critical early on to give her babies the colostrum they need to prompt their guts to start digesting.